THIS IS THE NIGHT

 1933 - ****

-Continuing our early Cary Grant Paramounts, this was Mae West's big breakthrough and she's amazing.
-Even if you're not a fan of turn-of-the-century clothes and manners, this film is so mega rich in robust, beery good cheer and accumulated details you're apt to forgive it.
-The big saloon where Mae works, singing "I wonder where my easy rider's gone," and "I love a man that takes his time" is etched so well you can practically smell the cigar smoke and beer-soaked sawdust.
-As a missionary next door trying to rehabilitate Mae, Grant steals scenes but Big Dan's the one rocking West, 24 karat-style, and maybe working a white slavery racket.
-Meanwhile Chick--a lifer up river at Rikers--is serving time for a crime he committed for Mae's benefit.
-The big lug bouncer is her pal and encourages Mae to go up and see Chick cuz "bein' up there without the woman what makes you feel that way?
+Continuing our thread of pre-stardom Cary Grant Paramounts, this was Mae West's big breakthrough and she's amazing.
+Even if you're not a fan of turn-of-the-century clothes and manners, this film is so mega rich in robust good cheer and accumulated details you're apt to become one.
+The big saloon where Mae works, singing "I Wonder Where my Easy Rider's Gone," and "A Man That Takes his Time," is etched so well you can smell the beer-soaked sawdust and cigars.
+As a missionary next door trying to rehabilitate wayward souls, Grant lingers in the corners as saloon owner Big Dan rocks West (in both slang senses of the word) and works a white slavery racket sideline.
+Meanwhile Chick--a lifer up river at Rikers--is serving time for a crime he committed to buy Mae's more diamonds.
+The big lug bouncer is her pal and encourages Mae to take the train up the river and visit Chick, cuz "bein' up there without the woman what makes you feel that way?
 It ain't no picnic."

-This one passes the acid test - the air is thick and breathable, the death hangs in the air -- vice and despair are never more than a stone's throw away, and Mae's sense of humor is a warm beacon in the galaxy.
+This one has passed the Erich acid test: the black and white air is thick and breathable, the death hangs in the air -- vice and despair are never more than a breath away, and Mae's sense of humor is a warm beacon in a jet black galaxy.

 SECRETS OF THE FRENCH POLICE